This free service is addressed to immigrants living in Quebec who desire to learn to communicate and write in French.

 Development aid agency

 Need help with all aspects of your integration?
 You may go to AMINATE.
-Its mission is to welcome, inform, accompany and refer newly arrived immigrants to Mascouche and Terrebonne.
+Their mission is to welcome, inform, accompany and refer newly arrived immigrants to Mascouche and Terrebonne.

 To obtain more details, consult the following websites :